williamholland/LibreOfficeBaseNotes/README.md

 ## Queries

 If you want to do a `union` you need to open the query in the SQL editor and on the toolbar at the top, on the right choose "Run SQL Command Directly"

+### Time Deltas

+To get a delta for dates you do something like this

+  SELECT * FROM "WORKOUT" WHERE DATEDIFF( 'mm', "DATE", CURDATE( ) ) < 1

+notice the single quotes on mm